cyclese96/corgib-marketplace/README.md

-# The CORGI Of PolkaBridge - A Meme Token | Website Landing Page
+# The CORGI Of PolkaBridge - NFT MarketPlace DApp

 CORGIB is the NFT MarketPlace for Meme coins build on Binance Smart Chain.
-Betting Contract for Euro Cup 2021 is also added.

 ![Website Screenshot](corgib.png)